ruuda/blog/posts/codereview.md

 but I’ve been in other situations where I suspect that was the case.
-I do have a line in my `CONTRIBUTING.md` that says LLM-generated code is not allowed, but would the author have read that?
+I do have a line in my `CONTRIBUTING.md` that says LLM-generated code is not allowed, but do people who rely heavily on <abbr>LLM</abbr>s actually read the docs?

 ## Mostly bad outcomes